· Security · 3 min read

 Interpreting NetBIOS Enumeration Results

-When scanning NetBIOS over ports 137 and 138, common flags include:
+When scanning NetBIOS over ports 137 and 138, look for these common flags:

 These flags help identify the roles of systems on the network (e.g., file servers or domain controllers).